How ‘Mow Mow’ Found His Way Home

 SPCA ISSUES WINTER PET SAFETY TIPS

-By: Gina Lattuca, SPCA Chief Communications Officer
+By: Chief Communications Officer Gina Lattuca

-Winter is continuing with a vengeance in Buffalo and surrounding areas.
-This season is different from pre-COVID winters, however, in that it’s a little more complicated to receive emergency veterinary care, as many veterinary clinics (including the low-cost Lipsey Veterinary Clinic at the SPCA) are dealing with smaller work forces.
-Plan ahead for the upcoming snowy days and nights now to ensure your pets stay safe and healthy today and throughout the winter months.
+It had to happen sometime!
+The snow is back, and as many veterinary clinics (including the Lipsey Veterinary Clinic at the SPCA) are dealing with smaller work forces, it’s a little more complicated to receive emergency veterinary care.
+Plan ahead for the upcoming snowy days and nights now to ensure your pets stay safe and healthy today and throughout the rest of the winter.
 Read on for some of the SPCA Serving Erie County’s winter pet safety tips.

 *OUTDOOR ANIMAL SHELTER MUST BE SUITABLE FOR INCLEMENT WEATHER: …and if it’s not, animal welfare officers can rescue the pet even before he or she shows signs of suffering, thanks to New York State’s Shelter Law that went into effect in 2003.
 Thanks to a legislative push in late 2018 that led to stronger laws concerning the tethering of dogs within Buffalo city limits, the SPCA and other law enforcement organizations can now take even more steps to ensure dogs are protected from the elements.